brianm/a/README.md

 there.
 This works fine.
 If you want to avoid using make for typical build and test, this is a good thing.
 If you don't want to cd down and muck about, you can just work in the project checkout *outside* the GOPATH.
 Folks in #go-nuts will think you are weird, but it's okay.
-You'll want to make sure to use <code>make</code> to build things though, so it can keep the GOPATH sane for you.
+In this case, do use make to build things for you, as it will do stuff within the workspace on your behalf.

 If you run the <code>activate.sh</code> bash script, it will start a child bash process designed to work in your WORKSPACE: